eddieoz/truffle-mercado-pokemon/README.md

     ```

 ## Setup truffle
-1. Open the Truffle console on a new terminal
+1. Go to the truffle-mercado-pokemon dir and open the Truffle console on a new terminal
     ```
     truffle console
     ```